DavidDock/cheers-to-beers/README.md

 The owner of the profile are taken to an edit page to edit their username/password or profile by clicking on the relevant button on the dropdown menu.
 All details can be changed and updated in their profile page.

+#### Related user story:
+- As a logged in user I can edit my profile, name and password so I update my information.

 ### About

 ![About-Page](public/documentaion/images/features/about.png)

 Displays the welcome message for the website.

+#### Related user story:
+- As a user I would like more information about the website so I can understand its goals and functions.

 ### Contact